barbarangelin/java-problems-resolved/00010 SingleOne/README.md

-# Problem Single Number Position from [LeetCode](https://leetcode.com/problems/single-number/description/) Resolved
+# Problem Single Number from [LeetCode](https://leetcode.com/problems/single-number/description/) Resolved

 **Given a non-empty array of integers nums, every element appears twice except for one.
 Find that single one.**